This post may contain eBay affiliate links. Please read our disclosure policy.

 1988 Tom Glavine Topps Tiffany RC #779

 Mr. Glavine looks around 12 years old in his Topps Tiffany rookie card but boy, is it worth some cash.
 It should also have the best ROI out of all his rookie cards.

 1988 Tom Glavine Topps RC #779

-As the only Hall of Famer in the 1988 Topps set, Glavine’s card is more popular than most.
+Glavine’s card is more popular than most as the only Hall of Famer in the 1988 Topps set.
 It features a blue border and a large portrait photograph of the pitcher while the team name is placed behind his head.
 It’s a simple card, although there is another option if you’d like a more premium version instead.